masonlower/Context_Switching_Neural_Network/README.md

 - `ContextTraining/`: partial clone of base repo.
 Work in progress to allow for context and trial counter to be inputs to network.

+## On Going Work

+This repository is still a work in progress, activities for some trained models as well as where this is heading before being pushed to github can be followed [here](https://docs.google.com/document/d/12hmnnvVeFA1bg5FMkSGNtCJjN8OK23KWdj3bKicKtl0/edit?tab=t.0)

 ## Features